 When most vineyards were struggling with all the downey mildew pressure in 2021 the Schwarzriesling (Pinot Meunier) vineyard was shining.
 The perfectly healthy bunches were covered with a layer of destemmed and crushed berries and left for about a week for a classic semi-carbonic maceration.
 After being pressed the juice finished fermentation in a stainless steel tank and rested on the full lees until it was racked and bottled in April 2022.

 In 2014 we took over a vineyard situated in the town of Kitzingen where our winery is situated too.
 It used to be outside of town but over time houses and gardens grew around it, it’s a very unusual and unlikely place.
 Shortly after posting the first pictures of the vineyard we met a guy who dedicates a good part of his life to the bats of our area.

 Together with local bat hero Christian Söder we developed the idea of a cycle: we get guano from local bat colonies – a wonderful fertilizer.
 In return we give a share of the revenue back to the bats via the Landesbund für Vogelschutz.
 And we put a bunch of bat boxes in the vineyard to offer opportunities for those lovely animals to hang out as they hunt at night – about 15 different species as Christian found out!
 The bat on the label is the grey long-eared bat which has become very rare in our area.
 It’s also incredibly cute and we want to help it stay around.

-Semi-carbonic maceration for a week, malolactic fermentation and aging on the lees in steel
+Semi-carbonic maceration for seven days, malolactic fermentation and aging on the lees in steel

 Bottled: April 2022